symfony/symfony-docs/cookbook/form/form_collections.rst

         }
         return array( 'entity' => $entity, 'edit_form'   => $editForm->createView() );

-And adding in the entity a little piece of code to update the tags :
+And adding in the entity a little piece of code to create new tags :

 .. code-block:: php